Chart Color Schemes

 Airport West's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

 Airport West's health metrics are close to national benchmarks.
-The level of common health conditions among its general population is somewhat typical but higher than the nation's average among older cohorts.
+Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.

-Approximately 56% (~4,943 people) have private health cover, which is high compared to Greater Melbourne's 58.6%.
-The most common medical conditions are arthritis and asthma, affecting 8.0% and 7.5% of residents respectively.
-69.5% of residents declare themselves completely clear of medical ailments, similar to Greater Melbourne's 70.1%.
-Airport West has 19.1% (1,676 people) of residents aged 65 and over, lower than Greater Melbourne's 21.9%.
-Health outcomes among seniors require more attention than the broader population.
+Approximately 56% (~5,143 people) of Airport West residents have private health cover, compared to Greater Melbourne's 59.4%.
+The most common medical conditions are arthritis and asthma, affecting 8.0 and 7.5% of residents respectively.
+69.5% of residents declare themselves completely clear of medical ailments, compared to Greater Melbourne's 70.1%.
+As of 2021, 19.1% (1,744 people) of Airport West residents are aged 65 and over, lower than Greater Melbourne's 21.9%.
+Health outcomes among seniors in Airport West require more attention than the broader population.

 Frequently Asked Questions - Health